VachaLab/gorder-manual/src/rust_api.md

 Once imported, you can access all the options and functionality described in this manual.

-For instance, the following input yaml file:
+For instance, the following input YAML file:

 ```yaml
 structure: system.tpr